luminjo/php-sdk/readme.md

         // optionnal
         'url' => 'http://www.google.com', // a related url or whatever you want..
         'user_agent' => $userAgent,
-        'tags' => ['tag 1', 'tag 2'], // some tags
-        'files' => [
+        'folder' => 'My folder', // a folder name, will be created if missing 'tags' => ['tag 1', 'tag 2'], // some tags 'files' => [
             [